C++ Math nextafter

 Example 1

-Let's see a simple example when the value of 'from' and 'to' are equal.
+Let's examine a basic scenario where the values of 'from' and 'to' are the same.

 #include <iostream>